 More Variety, More Opportunities

 With U.S. markets having surged well ahead of foreign markets during the ongoing 10-year recovery from the financial crisis, some investors may have forgotten that regional market leadership changes.
-A smart, diversified investor allocates holdings to stocks both home and abroad to not miss out when the tide turns.
+A smart, diversified investor allocates holdings to A financial instrument giving the holder a proportion of the ownership and earnings of a company. both home and abroad to not miss out when the tide turns.

 After all, the U.S. doesn’t have a monopoly on good businesses, entrepreneurial spirit and profit potential.
 In this special report, available exclusively from Adviser Investments, you’ll learn why investing in foreign companies might make sense for you.
 Among the factors: